omniaintranet/OmniaDocsG2/blocks/sign-off-requests-rollup-613/index.rst

 Sign-off requests rollup
 =============================================

-The block can be used for different purposes regarding sign-off requests.
+The block can be used for different purposes regarding sign-off requests for pages.
+In Omnia 7.7 and later, controlled documents can also be requested for sign-off.

 Settings for Sign-off requests are available in tenant settings: :doc:`Settings for Sign-off requests </admin-settings/tenant-settings/sign-off-requests-613/index>`